hamzaraza52/help-search-react-test/README.md

 ## Context

-This app will alow the user to enter in the search bar and clicks the search button this will query the search api and return the first 10 results.
+This app will allow the user to enter in the search bar and clicks the search button this will query the search api and return the first 10 results.

 ## Future Work